sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

    Selecting more than one product

-We'll also need to update our element docmentation to display all products.
+We'll also need to update our element documentation to display all products.

 .. figure:: figures/documentation_multi.png
    :scale: 30%